Wilsonville, Oregon Explained

 Fire protection and police protection are contracted to other area governmental agencies.
 Fire services are provided by Tualatin Valley Fire & Rescue, and that agency operates two fire stations in the city.[76]
 Police service is contracted out to the Clackamas County Sheriff's Office, with a captain serving as the chief of police and officers using vehicles marked as Wilsonville Police.[77]
 The city's Parks and Recreation Department runs 12 parks, with Memorial Park the largest at 126acres.[78]
 [79]

-The city has a single library branch, a 28677ft2 building on Wilsonville Road.[75]
-The majority of the city is within the West Linn-Wilsonville School District, but the Charbonneau area is part of the Canby School District.[76]
-Public transit is provided by the city through SMART, though TriMet has connections via buses at the northern limits of the city and with the Westside Express Service commuter rail.
+The city has a single library branch, a 28677ft2 building on Wilsonville Road.[83]
+The majority of the city is within the West Linn-Wilsonville School District, but the Charbonneau area is part of the Canby School District.[84]
+Public transit is provided by the city through South Metro Area Regional Transit (SMART), which has ten routes that serve Wilsonville and connect to other cities.
+It has connections to the regional TriMet system, which includes the Westside Express Service commuter rail that terminates in the city.[85]

 At the federal level, Wilsonville lies within Oregon's 6th congressional district, represented by Andrea Salinas.[86]
 In the State Senate, the city is in District 13, represented by Aaron Woods.
 In the House, the city is represented by Courtney Neron in House District 26.[87]
 In addition, Wilsonville lies within District 3 (represented by Gerritt Rosenthal) of the Metro regional government.[88]